How to Prevent Ear Infections in Children

 7 ways to reduce risk factors for ear infection in kids

-If your child’s ear is hurting, it could be an ear infection, which is an inflammation of the middle ear.
-Five out of six children will have at least one ear infection by their third birthday.
-Ear infections are the most common reason parents take their children to see their doctor.
+Five out of six kids will have at least one ear infection by their third birthday.
+These infections are the most common reason parents take their children to the doctor.

 “Although usually not dangerous, ear infections can be very painful and disruptive to a young child’s life,” says Dania Lindenberg, MD, a pediatrician at Scripps Coastal Medical Center Hillcrest.
 “Fortunately, there are treatments and measures that can be taken at home to prevent ear infections in children.”